What are the Different Types of Drama – And Their Value

 • Mystery.

-These categories can be further refined, and plays may straddle or blend multiple types.
-Drama’s vast and varied nature allows it to reflect every facet of human experience.
+These categories can be refined, and plays may straddle or blend multiple types.
+Drama’s variety allows it to reflect every facet of the human condition and experience.

 • on stage,